zeta0134/z-saw/README.md

 **Important**: Z-Saw will be in control of both the IRQ and NMI vectors, due to its strict timing requirements.

-For now, zsaw only supports the cc65 compiler suite.
+For now, Z-Saw only supports the cc65 compiler suite.
 Pull requests for other assembler suites are welcome.

 Place `zsaw.s` and `zsaw.inc` in your source directory, and ensure that `zsaw.s` is built and linked to your project.

 Edit `zsaw.inc` and configure the following, adjusting segment names to match your project conventions:
 ```
-; Z-Saw requires 12 bytes in zeropage
+; Z-Saw requires 11 bytes in zeropage
 ZSAW_ZP_SEGMENT = "ZEROPAGE"
 ; interrupt vectors and lookup tables
-ZSAW_FIXED_SEGMENT = "PRG_E000"
+ZSAW_FIXED_SEGMENT = "PRG_C000"
 ZSAW_SAMPLES_SEGMENT = "PRG_C000"
 ; Shadow OAM high page, for OAM DMA
 ZSAW_SHADOW_OAM = $02
 ; Your custom NMI handler, will be called automatically when vblank begins
 ; Note:
 ;   - Do not perform OAM DMA, Z-Saw will handle that for you
-;   - Interrupts will be enabled upon entry
+;   - Interrupts will be enabled upon entry, please leave them enabled for proper operation
 ;   - All registers will be preserved on your behalf
 ZSAW_NMI_GAME_HANDLER = nmi_handler
 ```